codesilva/codesilva.github.io/_posts/2025-07-13-nodejs-apocrypha-threadpool.md

 > Remember: The main thread executes JavaScript code and when doing so it can't do anything else

 Our function `a` is JavaScript code.
-The main thread will take care of it and be blocked forever - since it has a `while(true)`.
+The main thread will take care of it and be blocked forever, since it has a `while(true)`.
 In this scenario, the function `b` will never be executed not matter how much time has passed.

 All this happens in `libuv`.
 The lib that backs Node.js concurrency model.